Stochastic Neural Network Symmetrisation in Markov Categories: Application and numerical results

 \paragraph{Training and testing details}

-We took $p(dx, dy)$ to be the distribution of $(\bm{X}, \bm{Y})$, where $\bm{X}$ is a random element of $\GL(n, \R)$ with i.i.d.\ standard Gaussian entries and $\bm{Y} \coloneqq \bm{X}^{-1}$.
 We did not use a finite dataset, but instead sampled new training and testing examples on the fly.
-In this way, we sought to determine the overall expressive power of the models without concerns about overfitting.
-We trained all models using the loss function
+In this way, we sought to determine the overall expressiveness of the models without concerns about overfitting.
+We used the mean squared error loss for the covariance estimation and linear regression problems, and the relative sum of squared errors loss for the matrix exponentiation and inversion problems, i.e.

-where $\norm{\cdot}_F$ denotes the Frobenius norm, and $I_d$ is the $d \times d$ identity matrix.
-This loss measures how close $\hat{y}$ is to $y = x^{-1}$ in an ``operational'' sense.
-It is easily checked that $L(y, \hat{y})$ is convex in $\hat{y}$, and accordingly we trained our symmetrised models using the upper bound \eqref{eq:expected-loss-upper-bound} as described earlier.
+where $\norm{\cdot}$ denotes the $L^2$ norm, which is easily checked to be convex in $\hat{y}$.
+We trained our symmetrised models using the upper bound \eqref{eq:expected-loss-upper-bound} as described earlier, taking $m \coloneqq 10$.
 For the baseline unsymmetrised MLP, we optimised the expected loss directly.
-We used the Adam optimiser \cite{kingma2014adam} with default hyperparameters an a learning rate of $10^{-4}$ in all cases, and performed $10^5$ gradient steps for each model.
-At test time, given a test input $x \in \X$, we computed the prediction of each symmetrised model $f(d\hat{y}|x) = \ave(k)(d \hat{y}|x)$ approximately using Monte Carlo, averaging over $100$ samples drawn i.i.d.\ from $k(dy|x)$.
+In all cases we used the Adam optimiser \citep{kingma2014adam} with default hyperparameters and a learning rate of $10^{-4}$, and performed $10^5$ gradient steps with a batch size of 100.
+At test time, given each test input $x \in \X$, we estimated the prediction of each symmetrised model $f(d\hat{y}|x) = \ave(k)(d \hat{y}|x)$ using Monte Carlo, averaging over $100$ i.i.d.\ samples from $k(dy|x)$.

 \paragraph{Results}